 Staff need to be aware of changes to the Voyeurism (Offences) Act 2019 which criminalises the act of 'upskirting'.
+It is an offence to operate equipment for the purpose of upskirting.
+'Operating equipment' includes, enabling or securing activation by another person without that person's knowledge.

-'Upskirting' refers to the action of placing equipment such as a camera or mobile phone beneath a person's clothing, without their knowledge or consent, with the intention of viewing that person's genitals or buttocks (with or without clothing).
+'Upskirting' refers to the act of taking a picture or video beneath a person's clothing, without their knowledge, or consent, with the intention of viewing that person's genitals or buttocks (with or without clothing) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 Despite the name, anyone (including both pupils and teachers), and any gender, can be a victim of upskirting.